Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: Set up

-Assumption \ref{hyp:sharp} holds when $N_{g,t}=1$ or if the treatments are group-level variables, for instance county- or state-laws.
+Assumption \ref{hyp:supp_gt} requires that no group appears or disappears over time.
 Assumption \ref{hyp:independent_groups} requires that potential outcomes and treatments of different groups be independent, but it allows these variables to be correlated over time within each group.
-Assumption \ref{hyp:strong_exogeneity} states that shocks affecting a group's $Y_{g,t}(\bm{0})$ are mean independent of that group's treatment sequence.
-It is thus similar to the strong exogeneity condition in linear panel data models, which is necessary for consistency of the fixed effects estimator.
-Finally, the common trends condition requires that the expectation of the outcome without treatment follow the same evolution over time in every group.
-We refer to \cite{dechaisemartin2020two} for a more extensive discussion of those assumptions.
+This is a commonly-made assumption in DID analysis, where standard errors are usually clustered at the group level \citep[see][]{bertrand2004}.
+Point 1 of Assumption \ref{hyp:common_trends} is related to the strong exogeneity condition in panel data models.
+It requires that the shocks affecting group $g$'s untreated outcome be mean independent of group $g$'s treatments.
+For instance, this rules out cases where a group gets treated because it experiences negative shocks, the so-called Ashenfelter's dip \citep[see][]{ashenfelter1978estimating}.
+Point 2 requires that in every group, the expectation of the untreated outcome follow the same evolution over time.
+It is a generalization of the standard common trends assumption in DID models \citep[see, e.g.,][]{Abadie05}.

-We now define the FE regression described in the introduction.\footnote{ Throughout the paper, we assume that the treatments $D^k_{g,t}$ in Regression \ref{reg1} are not collinear with the other independent variables in those regressions, so $\widehat{\beta}_{fe}$ is well-defined.} \begin{mydef} (Fixed-effects regression with $K$ treatments)
+We now define the TWFE regression described in the introduction, as well as our estimand of interest $\beta_{fe}$, the expectation of the treatment coefficient in the regression.\footnote{ Throughout the paper, we assume that the treatments $D^k_{g,t}$ in Regression \ref{reg1} are not collinear with the other independhent variables in those regressions, so $\widehat{\beta}_{fe}$ is well-defined.} \begin{mydef} (TWFE regression with $K$ treatments)